-The Hungerford Massacre is approaching its forced 30th anniversary when a local man, Michael Ryan shot and killed 16 innocent people on August 19th, 1987.
+The Hungerford Massacre recently reached its 30th anniversary when a local man, Michael Ryan shot and killed 16 innocent people on August 19th, 1987.
 Most of his victims were murdered inside the Berkshire market town.
 Ryan was a troubled loner suffering with psychotic tendencies.
-Whilst his quiet and private demeanour concealed his frustrations he had revealed his condition in many subtle instances to neighbours and work colleagues.
+His quiet and private demeanour concealed his inner frustrations At the two gun club ranges where he used his legally licenced firearms he was a safe and trusted shooter.
+Outside this environment he was the antithesis of the responsible shooter; carrying firearms in his car and on his person at work locations.
+He admitted to one employer that he would go out at night in his car shooting at roadside structures.
+Thames Valley Police found bullet penetrated examples after his rampage.
 20/20 hindsight is a wonderful thing.

 The two brutal events 25 years and 750 miles apart would not appear to have anything in common.
 A closer look however reveals some features of interesting similarity.
 These are simple factual characteristics that might provide an insight into the Alps killer who remains a mystery.
 As a result this murder has drawn so much speculation and stimulated so much intrigue and opinion.
 I have visited both murder sites.